 - Certain children who lose military coverage

-Continuous coverage: CHCBP is a health care program intended to provide you with continuous health care coverage on a temporary basis following your loss of military benefits.
-It acts as a “bridge” between your military health benefits and your new job’s medical benefits, so you and your family will receive continuous medical coverage.
+CHCBP is intended to provide you with continuous health care coverage on a temporary basis following your loss of military benefits.
+It acts as a bridge between your military health benefits and your new job’s medical benefits so that you and your family will receive continuous medical coverage.

 Enrollment and Coverage